 Habitat for Humanity of Washington, D.C. is a network of area professionals working to make a difference in their community by eliminating poverty housing in the District.
 Through membership dues, they’re steadily fulfilling their vision of improving the lives of those most in need by improving their living situation.

 Below, you’ll see they offer a unique membership experience through recurring donations.
 Those who wish to become members can select from one of two recurring membership options: a $5 monthly gift or a $60 annual gift.
-All users need to do is select their choice and enter key giving data, such as payment information and optional fields regarding their interest in the cause.
-After hitting submit, they don’t have to worry about submitting membership dues in the future.
+All users need to do is select their choice and enter key giving data, such as the required payment information and optional fields regarding their interest in the cause.
+After hitting submit, their card will be charged at the selected monthly or yearly interval, and they won’t have to worry about submitting membership dues in the future.

 Online Fundraising Idea #4: Online Giving Days

-Giving days are wonderful for gaining momentum and building awareness for your cause.
-Simply put, they’re time-based fundraising challenges with the goal of raising revenue within a 24-hour time period.
-Shifting these opportunities to the digital space makes them much more accessible.
-These campaigns harness the power of social sharing and stand to gain the most momentum when coordinated alongside a peer-to-peer or a crowdfunding campaign.
+Giving days are perfect for gaining momentum and building awareness for your cause.
+Simply put, giving days are time-based fundraising challenges with the goal of raising a certain amount of revenue within a 24-hour time period.
+Because these campaigns harness the power of social sharing, they stand to gain the most momentum when coordinated alongside a peer-to-peer or crowdfunding campaign.

 - Emphasize your organization’s longevity so that prospects recognize the long-term value in supporting your mission.

 - Direct users to your optimized donation page in every marketing outreach initiative so supporters aren’t forced to locate it themselves.

 - Highlight opportunities for getting involved, such as signing up for your newsletter or simply sharing your online campaign on social media.

 - Incorporate compelling photos and videos that emphasize the importance of your mission and tug at your donors’ heartstrings.